-The Solvency position has remained stable for FIL Life despite the COVID-19 crisis.
+The Solvency position has remained stable for FIL Life despite COVID-19 and the Ukraine crisis.
 Market movements to date, although volatile, have been less severe than the 40% market shock stress test scenario considered within the Company's ORSA.

-FIL Life remains profitable and the capital ratio is largely unaffected by the reduction in financial markets due to the following reasons:
+FIL Life remains profitable and the capital ratio is largely unaffected by the increase in financial markets due to the following reasons: